Dinner with Daughters

 "I-is this okay?" she had managed to stammer, hoping to save face, because Quinn probably wouldn't believe her if she said it was an accident.
 Really, it wasn't like Rachel hadn't thought about it before.
 With those breasts, who wouldn't?

-To her relief, the blonde had simply met her eyes with a smoldering gaze, purred, "It's more than okay," and pressed a rough kiss to her lips.
-Suffice it to say, second base with Quinn was spectacular, particularly when the blonde grew brave enough to return the favor.
+To her relief, Quinn had simply met her eyes with a smoldering gaze, purred, "It's more than okay," and pressed a rough kiss to her lips.
+Suffice it to say, second base with Quinn was spectacular, particularly when Quinn grew brave enough to return the favor.
 Rachel had never been more convinced than in those moments that she was completely gay, at least for one Quinn Fabray.

 She felt a little selfish about it, but she didn't press when Quinn quickly changed the subject (i.e. occupied Rachel's tongue and started backing her to the couch), because…well, it had been so long since they'd had a night like this and she hadn't seen her girlfriend in such a good mood in about a week.
 She didn't want to ruin it.

-Her brow abruptly furrowed when the blonde pulled back, uncertainty written all across her face, and Rachel immediately internally panicked.
+Her brow abruptly furrowed when Quinn pulled back, uncertainty written all across her face, and Rachel immediately internally panicked.
 Just as she had started replaying her actions of the last sixty seconds in her head to be sure she hadn't done anything wrong, Quinn spoke.

 "I'm sorry, I forgot to tell you," she said, grimacing. "…Mom wants you to come over for dinner."